Excellence in Teaching and Mentoring Awards

 - Describe how the nominee demonstrates a growth mindset

-- Demonstrate how nominee teaches in a manner that creates and encourages an intellectually stimulating environment, which promotes critical thinking and learning.
+- Demonstrate how the nominee teaches in a manner that creates and fosters an intellectually stimulating environment that promotes critical thinking and learning.

-To be considered for the Interprofessional Teaching Award
+To be considered for the Excellence in Interprofessional Teaching Award

-- Demonstrate how nominee teaches in a manner that:
+- Demonstrate how the nominee teaches in a manner that:

 - Use the knowledge of one’s own role and the roles of other health professionals to appropriately assess and address the health care needs of the patients and populations served.

-- Communicate with other health professionals in a responsive and responsible manner that supports a collaborative approach to the maintenance of health and the treatment of disease in individual patients and populations.
+- Communicate with other health professionals in a responsive and responsible manner that supports a collaborative approach to maintaining health and treating disease in individual patients and populations.

 - PIPE Professional Development Committee